‘In it to protect the community’: Local business owners move toward requiring proof of vaccination

-CAMBRIDGE, MASS.
-(WHDH) - Getting “carded” is taking on a whole new meaning as more and more businesses make the decision to require patrons to show proof of vaccination.
+BOSTON (WHDH) - Getting “carded” is taking on a whole new meaning as more and more businesses make the decision to require patrons to show proof of vaccination against the coronavirus.

 RELATED: Boston nightclub to require proof of vaccination